mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 :::note
 Although the Project Identities administration portal shows all the Company identities, this does not mean that all of the identities have access to the Project, since this depends on the Role they are assigned in the Company and how the permissions are inherited.

-For further information about permissions and Role inheritance check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
+For further information about permissions and Role inheritance, check out the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md) page.
 :::

 ### Adding a new User at Project level